 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the FZ1000 have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D and the Panasonic FZ1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.